A class of exponential neighbourhoods for the quadratic travelling salesman problem: Double edge ejection tours on

 Let us now examine the complexity of some special cases of QTSP restricted to DEE-tours.
 The problem QTSP(p,H) where the family of feasible solutions is restricted to DEE-tours on $G^*$ is called double edge ejection QTSP with rank $p$, and is denoted by QTSP(p,H)-DEE.
 We have the analogous definition for QTSP-DEE(p,c).

-\begin{theorem} QTSP(p,c)-DEE is NP-hard even if $p=1$ and $c(e)=0$ for all $e$. \end{theorem} \begin{proof} We reduce the PARTITION problem to QTSP(1,H)-DEE.
-From an instance of PARTITION, construct an instance of QTSP(1,H)-DEE as follows.
+\begin{theorem} QTSP(p,c)-DEE is NP-hard even if $p=1$ and $c(e)=0$ for all $e\in E$. \end{theorem} \begin{proof} We reduce the PARTITION problem to QTSP(1,H)-DEE.
+From an instance of PARTITION with the given data $\alpha_1,\ldots,\alpha_n$, construct an instance of QTSP(1,H)-DEE as follows.